-Imagine raising fresh, organic fish and produce in just a fraction of the space and with only 5 percent of the water required in traditional farming.
+Imagine fresh, farm-raised fish and produce in just a fraction of the space and with only 5 percent of the water required in traditional farming.
 Imagine being able to grow any crops year-round, anywhere.

 That’s what aquaponics is all about.
 FreshMinistries is establishing programs to build agribusiness incubators where education, hands-on training and production will take place using these revolutionary methods.
-We have just built an organic greenhouse and aquaponics complex in Jacksonville and will be harvesting produce by summer of 2017!
+We have just built a naturally fertilized greenhouse and aquaponics complex in Jacksonville and will be harvesting produce by summer of 2017!

-If your organization is interested in working with FreshMinistries to create an aquaponics farm, email Bobby Lee.
+If your organization is interested in working with FreshMinistries to create an aquaponics farm, email Theresa Johnson.